marcrow/LegitCTF/Readme.md

 ### How to add new machines
 Machine are considered as challenge.
 A VM isn't a machine but an instance of a machine.
 Before to add new instance inside a ctf you should define a machine.
 You can link multiple instance to a machine.
-To create a new machine you can use bin/createMachine.sh.
+To create a new machine you can use the sctipt bin/createMachine.sh.

 ### How to create new instance